Before 2013, Capital Gains Taxes were simple.

 Almost everything you own and use for personal or investment purposes is a capital asset.
 Examples include a home, personal use items like household furnishings, and stocks or bonds held as investments.
 When a capital asset is sold, the difference between the basis in the asset and the amount it is sold for is a capital gain or capital loss.

-Some major changes, however, were made to long-term capital gains.
-Starting in 2013 long-term capital gains and dividends income are taxed at
+As of 2013, some major changes were made to long-term capital gains.
+The 2013 long-term capital gains and dividends income are taxed at the following rates;

 - 0% if you fall into the 10% or 15% tax bracket.
 This includes singles filers with incomes below $36,250.